Top shops to buy locally-made goods

 TIPPLES AND NIBBLES

 If you need a boozy gift, head straight to The Foundry Brew Pub in Stour Street.
 All of their exceptional ales are brewed on the premises using local Kentish hops, and they have gift packs of beer available to buy.
 They also distil their own Canterbury Gin!
+If you prefer wine, Corkk works with all the local vineyards to offer a wide selection of wines from our surrounding countryside.

 QUINTESSENTIALLY CANTERBURY